mike14747/rmlbb2/docs/forum.md

 -   Each forum should contain a property for the number of topics, number of posts and details of the last post (subject, username and date/time) in that forum.

+Tpoics collection:

+-   Each topic should contain a property for the number of replies (and possibly even views) each has.

 Users collection:

 -   \_id (the MongoDB ObjectId)